Anton111111/YouTube-Music-to-Yandex-Music/README.md

    `importer.main.kts`

+if you want like tracks from albums run the command:

+`importer.main.kts -wt`

 After the script is finished you will see the report.
 You will have to manually add albums that were not found.
 Just click on URLs.